-Iceland is known for its breathtaking beauty, but also its extortionate prices.
+Iceland is known for its breathtaking beauty but also its extortionate prices, especially in Reykjavik.
 Despite a tourism boom in recent years (a reported 60% growth in 2016), there are actually signs that this growth has eased off significantly (Telegraph), partly due to the rise in the value of the Icelandic krona.
-And when you’re travelling as a family, cost is always a massive factor when deciding on a destination.
+And if you’re planning a family trip to Iceland, cost is always a massive factor when deciding on a destination.

-And after our 5 day road trip around Iceland (check out our Iceland itinerary with kids), we realised that it is still possible to keep to budget in Iceland.
+However, cheap flights with EasyJet are still tempting UK families, and after our 5 day Iceland road trip, we realised that it is still possible to keep to budget on a Iceland family trip.
 After all, so much of the natural wonder of Iceland is free to explore!
+So much so, we returned exactly a year later to do a North Iceland itinerary.

 TIME YOUR VISIT RIGHT